pulse-framework/pulse/README.md

 ## Groups

-You can assign data a "group" as you collect it, this is required if you want to use your collected data in Vue/React components and have it be reactive.
+You should assign data a "group" as you collect it, this is required if you want to use collected data in React/Vue components reactively.

-Groups are exposed on the collection namespace. (`collection.groupName`) The group will regenerate if any of the data referenced within changes.
+Groups are exposed on the collection namespace. (`collection.groupName`)

 ```js
 collection.collect(somedata, 'groupName');
 ```

-Groups create arrays of IDs called "indexes", which are arrays of primary keys used to build data.
-This makes handing the data much faster.
+Groups create arrays of IDs called "indexes", which are arrays of primary keys used to build arrays of actual data.
+This makes handing data much faster.

 The raw indexes are also accessable if you need them.